Craig Perks: Early life and amateur career

+In 1967, Perks was born in Palmerston North, New Zealand.
+He was also raised in the town.

-Born and raised in Palmerston North, New Zealand, Perks played college golf in the United States at the University of Oklahoma in Norman and the University of Southwestern Louisiana in Lafayette, Louisiana.
+Perks attended university in the United States.
+He played college golf at the University of Oklahoma and the University of Southwestern Louisiana in Lafayette, Louisiana.

 Professional career

-Perks turned professional in 1993 and played on the second tier Nike Tour for several seasons.
-He became a member of the PGA Tour after a tie for 35th in the 1999 Qualifying School earned him his tour card for the 2000 season.
+In 1993, Perks turned professional.
+He played on the second tier Nike Tour for several seasons.
+Perks became a member of the PGA Tour after a tie for 35th in the 1999 PGA Tour Qualifying School earned him his tour card for the 2000 season.

-At age 35 in 2002, Perks unexpectedly won The Players Championship, one of the most prestigious tournaments on the PGA Tour.
+At the age of 35, in 2002, Perks unexpectedly won The Players Championship.
 In the final pairing, he played the final three holes in only nine shots, three under par, with only one putt.
 Perks chipped in for eagle, sank a 25 ft birdie putt on the Island Green, then chipped in for par to win by two strokes.
 He was even par 72 for the final round, but only had two pars in the last fourteen holes.
 Starting the year at 256 in the world rankings, Perks climbed from 203 to 64 with the win, and was named the New Zealand Sportsman of the Year for 2002.
 It granted a five-year exemption on tour, but was his only win in 202 starts.

 After making only one cut on the PGA Tour during 2006 and 2007, he announced his retirement in November 2007, and became a commentator on the Golf Channel.